mac-comp240-master/activities_2-asm/6-arrays/README.md

-# ASM Activity 7: Arrays
+# ASM: Arrays

-## You will complete the code

 For this part, we are primarily back to working with C code that will create an executable that we can run.

-A file called array_indexing.c is started for you.
-It has starter code that:

-has a main that declares an array of ints called A of length N, where we use a #define statement to initially set N to 10 (look up C #define directive to learn how it works if this is still unfamiliar).
+A file called `array_indexing.c` is started for you.
+It has a main that declares an array of ints called A of length N, where we use a #define statement to initially set N to 10 (look up C #define directive to learn how it works if this is still unfamiliar).

 The Makefile will not build an executable that passes its assert tests until you complete the following tasks.